 If you are able to maximize both your undergraduate GPA and your LSAT score, you should be able to get into law school.
 It typically takes three years of law school to obtain your law degree, known as a Juris Doctorate (JD).

 The law school curriculum generally covers some core areas of law for the first year and a half, such as criminal law, civil procedure, property law, and contracts.
 During this time, law students can also expect to learn the basics of legal writing and research.
-After the midpoint of the three-year law school journey, law students can then choose to take more specialized courses, such as bankruptcy, tax law, or environmental law.
+After the midpoint of the three-year law school journey, law students can then choose to courses specialized to types of law practices, such as bankruptcy, tax law, or environmental law.
+If you’re still deciding what area of specialty you want to go into, take our “What Kind of Lawyer Should I Be?” quiz.

 Many law students will seek to earn placement on their school’s law review or other legal journals, to develop and demonstrate their writing and research skills.
 Students can also apply for externships and legal clinics that will allow them to observe real-world legal activities.
 Getting high grades in law school, as well as obtaining reputable positions such as law review membership, will generally be an advantage in gaining legal employment after graduation.